 02 of 12

-Once again, a gardener used the wasted space next to her driveway to create a welcome home garden.
-The plants are work horses: cone flower, sedum, day lilies, flowering shrubs.
+Here, too, the gardener has used wasted space next to the driveway to create a welcome-home garden.
+The plants are easy-to-grow workhorses: coneflower, sedum, daylilies, and flowering shrubs.
 But here the space has expanded and seems to be expanding still, winding its way around to the roadside.
-Gardens this free flowing are unusual in American front yards.
-Yet it doesn't look out of place.Continue to 3 of 12 below.
+Gardens this free-flowing are unusual in American front yards, yet it doesn't seem out of place in this example.

 03 of 12